 17.4.21 Priority Sector Lending Certificates (PSLCs)

 The Bank, in accordance with RBI circular FIDD.CO.Plan.BC.23/ 04.09.01/2015-16 dated April 7, 2016, trades in priority sector portfolio by selling or buying PSLCs.
 There is no transfer of risks or loan assets in these transactions.
-The fee paid and the fee received for purchase or sale of the PSLCs is treated as an 'Expense' and the same is amortised on a straight line basis over the life of the certificate.
+The fees paid/received for purchase/sale of PSLCs is amortised in the complete quarter of purchase/sale of PSLC on a straight line basis over the life of the certificate.

 17.5 Capital 17.5.1 Equity Issue